 I know that there are tons of social media plugins available to help you promote your blog.

-However, the best one that I’ve found to help me with my Pinterest strategy is the Social Warfare plugin.
+However, the best one that I’ve found to help me with my Pinterest strategy is the Social Pug plugin.
 It does come with a free version, but I recommend using the Pro Version.

 You'll have more control over the images that people share directly from your blog.

 Of course, the choice is entirely up to you on which plugin you choose to use.
 That’s the great thing about using a self-hosted WordPress blog; there are so many options.

 Recommended Article: The Tool That Helped Me Gain Thousands of Social Media Followers

 a.
 Adding A Pin It Button to Your Images

 You might have noticed the images on Tiffany's blog.
 Whenever you hover over them, you'll see a Pinterest save button.